kroketio/chatripper/docs/design.md

 is well understood.
 Other protocols are more complicated, therefor requiring more implementation effort.

-The issue however; IRC (and [IRCv3](https://ircv3.net/)) are *not really* suited for the goals outlined above.
+IRC (and [IRCv3](https://ircv3.net/)) are *not really* suited for the goals outlined above.
 While IRCv3 is a move in the right direction, the protocol would not meet user expectations (see [Mastodon thread](https://web.archive.org/web/20230418155309mp_/https://social.treehouse.systems/@ariadne/110199104168870444)).

-If we picked Matrix, or XMPP, and tried to make a server, it would take a great amount of time.
-We already know we want to implement custom features, and that would require a (deep) understanding of the protocol in question, which can be quite a bit to absorb.
-We also need to create a custom client to test all these custom server features, again costing time.

-IRC's simplicity negates the fact that this protocol was not designed for our goals.
-We'll simply add protocol features (specifications) as we go, in a timely manner.
+However, the good news is that IRC's simplicity negates the fact that this protocol was not designed for our goals.
+We can simply add protocol features (specifications) as we go, in a timely manner.

 ## Our strategy